 - UCIS cluster programs must be highly interdisciplinary.
 Cluster members must represent multiple departments and at least two schools within the University.

 - UCIS funds are not meant to supplement normal departmental activities such as seminar programs, speaker series or graduate student activities.
-These funds should be viewed as seed money for creative initiatives that aim to generate interdisciplinary centers of excellence on campus.
+These funds should be viewed as seed money for creative initiatives that aim to generate interdisciplinary centers of excellence an enhance scholarly activity on campus.

-- Clusters should aim to develop programs with both research and curricular value to undergraduate and graduate students.
+- Clusters' activities enhance both research activities and have curricular value to undergraduate and graduate students.